Great Siege of Malta: The Senglea Peninsula

 The siege of St Michael, showing the Christian Knights cut off from the sea and surrounded in their remaining fortresses of Birgu, St Angelo and St Michael.

 On 15 July, Mustafa ordered a double attack against the Senglea peninsula.
 He had transported 100 small vessels across Mt.
 Sciberras to the Grand Harbour, thus avoiding the strong cannons of Fort St. Angelo, in order to launch a sea attack against the promontory using about 1,000 Janissaries, while the Corsairs attacked Fort St. Michael on the landward end.
 Luckily for the Maltese, a defector warned de Valette about the impending strategy and the Grand Master had time to construct a palisade along the Senglea promontory, which successfully helped to deflect the attack.
 Nevertheless, the assault probably would have succeeded had the Turkish boats not come into point-blank range (less than 200 yards) of a sea-level battery of five cannons that had been constructed by Commander Chevalier de Guiral at the base of Fort St. Angelo with the sole purpose of stopping such an amphibious attack.
 Just two salvos sank all but one of the vessels, killing or drowning over 800 of the attackers.
 The land attack failed simultaneously when relief forces were able to cross to Ft.
 St. Michael across a floating bridge, with the result that Malta was saved for the day.

+Three days later, a captured Turk revealed to La Valette that the Ottoman contingent was increasingly worried about the threat of García de Toledo's relief fleet.
+Piali and Mustafa argued about how to approach it; the first took their armada to the sea to defend a possible attack, making the besiegers believe they were being abandoned in Malta, until he was convinced to return and resume the siege days later.

 The Turks by now had ringed Birgu and Senglea with some 65 siege guns and subjected the town to what was probably the most sustained bombardment in history up to that time.
 (Balbi claims that 130,000 cannonballs were fired during the course of the siege.)
 Having largely destroyed one of the town's crucial bastions, Mustafa ordered another massive double assault on 7 August, this time against Fort St. Michael and Birgu itself.
 On this occasion, the Turks breached the town walls and it seemed that the siege was over, but unexpectedly the invaders retreated.
 As it happened, the cavalry commander Captain Vincenzo Anastagi, on his daily sortie from Mdina, had attacked the unprotected Turkish field hospital, killing everyone and beheading more than sixty Turks.
 The Turks, thinking the Christian relief had arrived from Sicily, broke off their assault.